Skip to content

 Every business enterprise will have to think of its financial plans.
 It should be determined so as to meet the needs of the company.
 With this object in view, forecasting of capital requirements has become a necessity and is taken as a primary step in the organization.

-In every business concern, the capital is required not only to meet fixed and working capital but also for depreciation, replacement, development, reorganization etc. Thus accurate forecasting helps the organization to employ its capital to the fullest extent and can get the optimum returns on its investment.
+In every business concern, the capital is required not only to meet fixed and working capital.
+But also for depreciation, replacement, development, reorganization etc. Thus accurate forecasting helps the organization to employ its capital to the fullest extent and can get the optimum returns on its investment.

 The Need for Business Forecasting: